aws-samples/aws-lex-web-ui/README-connect-live-chat.md

 ## Usage

 Once the stack creation has completed, you can open the parent page hosting the Lex Web UI on your browser.
+When you send a live chat request to the bot, it will intiate a POST call to a the deployed API Gateway.
+This Gateway uses a Lambda function to securely interact with the Connect API within your AWS account to obtain a ParticipantToken which will be used to connect the end user to the agent.
+This token has a TTL of one hour by default, but can be configured via the deployed Lambda function if a longer timeout is desired.

 On a separate browser window or tab, sign in as an agent on the [Amazon Connect Contact Control Panel (CCP)](https://docs.aws.amazon.com/connect/latest/adminguide/agent-user-guide.html)